 The attack is sweet and the flavour is long and persistent, elegant and outstanding.
 Only 13,000 bottles have been made this year.
 The apples used to make this cider come from estate-owned orchards situated around the cider mill, including several native Asturian varietals such as: Raxao, Durona de Tresali, Verialona, De la Riega and Fuentes.

-The Masaveu family first invested in the wine sector in 1974, when they purchased Bodegas Murua, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés where the family originally comes from and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.
+The Masaveu family first invested in the wine sector in 1974, when they purchased Murua Winery, however the family’s first vineyards date back to the middle of the 19th century, precisely in Castellar del Vallés where the family originally comes from and where Federico Masaveu Rivell began a journey to be continued one century later by his descendants.